-The Day 2 Atomic Bombs Were Dropped on North Carolina
+Atomic Bombs Dropped in North Carolina in 1961

 On January 24, 1961, at about 12:30 AM, a B-52 plane exploded in the skies over Goldsboro and Faro, NC.
 It was carrying two Mark 39 thermonuclear bombs which disengaged when the jet disintegrated.
 Apparently the right wing of the B-52 began to leak fuel causing the explosion.
 Three crewmen were killed and five survived.